JordanCWard/Elist/README.md

 - X-axis: Time (e.g., months).
 - Y-axis: Sales (total sales or per product).

-#### operational effectiveness
-- add more info about effectiveness
-- write recommendation

 #### graphs/tables\
 - once I've decided all the ones to use, put them in one sheet in excel then use theme to change all of them
 - include various types